 In Australia, there are different types of property ownership structures each with unique rights and responsibilities.
 From outright ownership and joint tenancy to tenants in common and trust ownership, each structure offers varying levels of control and liability.

-However, with rising property prices, regulatory changes, and economic uncertainties, property ownership is evolving.
-Innovative models like shared equity schemes, build-to-rent and fintech-driven solutions are emerging to address affordability and accessibility challenges, offering new pathways for those looking to invest in a dynamic property market.
+Relatively new, innovative models like shared equity schemes, build-to-rent and fintech-driven solutions address affordability and accessibility challenges, offering different pathways for those looking to invest in a dynamic property market.

 Traditional Ownership Structures